Policy

 4. Background

-The State of Wisconsin’s PCard Program provides institutions with flexibility in making small dollar purchases up to $5,000 in a manner that reduces paperwork and processing time.
+The State of Wisconsin’s PCard Program provides institutions with flexibility in making small dollar purchases up to and including $5,000 in a manner that reduces paperwork and processing time.
 Implemented statewide in 1996, this program has proven effective and efficient in making purchases within delegated purchasing authority.
 UW System Administration obtained approval to participate in the PCard Program from the State Bureau of Procurement (SBOP) and the State Controller’s Office (SCO).
-This policy and the related procedure are an extension of the Cooperative Agreement on Accounting, Preauditing, and Internal Accounting Control Activities between UW System Administration and the institutions in which delegation is authorized by Wis.
+This policy and the related procedure are an extension of the Cooperative Agreement on Accounting, Preauditing, and Internal Accounting Control Activities between UW System Administration and the universities in which delegation is authorized by Wis.
 Stat. § 16.53.
 In addition, purchasing delegation is authorized by Wis.
 Stat. § 16.71.

 5. Definitions